InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 "Protecting the land and serving the people."
-Our vision is to continue to integrate within the Wildland Fire Organization professionally and effectively, earning respect through safety, hard work, proficiency and exceeding performance standards*."**
+Our vision is to continue to integrate within the Wildland Fire Organization professionally and effectively, earning respect through safety, hard work, proficiency and exceeding performance standards.***

 In 2001, in response to the wildfires of the previous year, the Secretaries of the Interior and Agriculture conducted a review to